3digitalrock/sedimentary_node/bower_components/videojs/docs/api/vjs.Player.md

 var myPlayer = videojs('example_video_1');
 ```

-In the following example, the `data-setup` attribute tells the Video.js library to create a player instance when the library is ready.
+In the follwing example, the `data-setup` attribute tells the Video.js library to create a player instance when the library is ready.

 ```html
 <video id="example_video_1" data-setup='{}' controls>